DataDog/integrations-core/elastic/README.md

 # Compatibility

-The Elasticsearch check is compatible with all major platforms
+The Elasticsearch check is compatible with all major platforms.

 # Metrics